Cognigy/Documentation/docs/en/docs/ai/flow-nodes/other-nodes/llm-prompt.md

 ## Additional tags

-You can inject the recent conversation in the **Prompt** field by using the these tags:
+You can inject the recent conversation in the **Prompt** field by using these tags:

 - `@cognigyRecentConversation` — the tag is replaced with a string that can contain up to 10 recent virtual agent and 10 user outputs, for example:
    ```text